b3nson/petter/README.md

 Petter is a experimental [Processing](http://www.processing.org/)-application for experimental vector-based graphic design.
 Use [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics)-Files as input to generate, influence and export graphic patterns as PDF.
 JPEG/PNG/GIF (also animated ones) can be used as a "ImageMap" to alter the pattern.
-Drag and Drop SVG and Image-Files into the GUI to set input-files, use gui-controls to alter the pattern,
+Drag and Drop SVGs into the "TileEditor", use gui-controls to alter the pattern,
 press 's' to export as PDF.
 Press 'h' for further help.

 See http://www.lafkon.net/petter/ for a gallery of outputs created with Petter.